santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 > For an in-depth reading on Hobby curves, refer this article: [Hobby’s algorithm for aesthetic Bézier splines][7]

 In 2018, Raph Levien published [a new approach for smooth curve fitting][8], using a two-parameter curve approach[^4].
-There is a [javascript implementation][9] and demo.
+There is a [JavaScript implementation][9] and demo.
 I am embedding the demo below:

 <iframe src="https://spline.technology/demo/" width="100%" height="520px"></iframe>